FAQ

 Q – Are you an Attorney?

-A – No. We are an eviction service and do not give legal advice.
-We do however have a Texas licensed Attorney as a member of our team that can represent you should the tenants file an appeal.
-The attorney can also assist in collections and any court matters once the judgment has been obtained.
-You are in great hands through the entire process!
-We will talk to the attorney for you – let us handle the headache for you!
+A – We have a Texas licensed Attorney as a member of our team that can represent you.
 We make sure all of your cases are going through the legal system effectively and efficiently.

 Q – We go to court and we are awarded the eviction judgment.
 What happens if the tenants still do not leave?